 Here I am with Sol Lewitt, who so graciously provided an idea for me to work with in cloth.

 He was tucked into a corner among the Modern Quilts — a lovely home.

 After seven tries the nice lady who took my photo finally got it.
 Here I am, coaching her from behind my plastered on smile, “The white button on the screen. . . the white button on the screen.”

 All those Lollypop Trees were on a side aisle, which was consistently busy.
 I had many nice conversations with people who stopped by when I was standing there.
 One pair of women had made the St. Nicholas quilt, asked me who my quilter was.
 “Me!”
 I said.
 “Then that’s the difference,” one said.
 “I sent mine out for an edge-to-edge long arm quilting design and it just doesn’t look as good.”
 We had a nice conversation about the lovely green and white blocks from all my Mid-Century Modern Bee Mates.

 I went Thursday, Friday and Friday night all my local quilting group — the Good Heart Quilters — came to a Road Potluck at my house.
 After we finished, we sat around the table chatting, trading stories and enjoying each other’s company.
 We had some hard news: one of our members starts chemo next month for her newly discovered cancer and I was quite touched by the offers of help that came willingly, to assist her in any way she needed.
 I sat and listened, looked at these beautiful women and felt incredibly grateful to be surrounded by such wonderful quilting friends.
 They have cheered me on, and celebrated my successes.
 I can’t imagine my life without them.

-I’ve put a TON of photos up on Instagram, if you want to click over there on the right on the icon and scroll through them.
+I’ve put a TON of photos up on Instagram, if you want to scroll through them (some aren’t mine, some are).
 I hope to get some more up in a week or so, but first, I need to address the upcoming Four-in-Art challenge and get that going.
 The deadline is in about a week!